gearglow/ReptiliaWithATwist/The List.md

 Anna prowled over and handed Ollivander her wand.
 He started as it touched his hand, and he peered closely at it.

 "Oh my.
 Prickly ash, quite solid.
 Just shy of 11^7/10^ inches.
 And..."
-His eyes widened. "_Thestral sinew?_ I hadn't realized Gregorovitch had expanded his repertoire so."
+His eyes widened. "_Zmey sinew?_ I hadn't realized Gregorovitch had expanded his repertoire so."
 He waved the wand, and a blossom of silver fire erupted from the tip, accompanied by the tinkling of tiny bells.
 "Lovely."

 Anna bobbed a curtsey as she took her wand and stepped back.